sravanpant/sravanpant/README.md

 - 🔭 I’m currently following through Documentation of the Django Framework of Python.
-- 🌱 I’m currently learning Django to integrate it into my frontend framework with nextjs and reactjs.
+- 🌱 I’m currently learning Django to integrate backend into my frontend framework with nextjs and reactjs.
 - 🖥️ I'm also learning Data Structures and Algorithm.
 - ⚡ Fun fact: I love to read books and novels